 What is bot traffic?

-How to identify bot traffic in your Google Analytics
+How can I identify bot traffic in Google Analytics?

 There are several ways to identify bot traffic in Google Analytics, depending on the bot type: